dgmp88/georgep.xyz/_posts/2019-01-20-python-plotting.md

 show(p)
 ```

-<iframe width="100%" height="500px" src="{{ site.url }}{{ site.baseurl }}/iframes/bokeh_hist.html" frameborder="0"></iframe>
+<iframe width="100%" height="650px" src="{{ site.url }}{{ site.baseurl }}/iframes/bokeh_hist.html" frameborder="0"></iframe>

 ## Misc

-- Something kept crashing my jupyter notebook page.
-I _think_ the culprit was Bokeh, but it was a bit hard to reproduce.
+- Something kept crashing my jupyter notebook page after some time had gone by since plotting.
+It looks like the culprit was Bokeh, but it was a little hard to reproduce.
-- Both Bokeh and Plotly get a fair bit slower if you have loads of data. e.g. measuring time to render with a stopwatch (%timeit magic wont measure frontend bits) and changing the line plot to show 100 examples took:
+- Both Bokeh and Plotly get a fair bit slower if you have loads of data. e.g. measuring time to render with a stopwatch (`%timeit` magic wont measure frontend stuff) and changing the line plot to show 100 examples took:
  - 2.6s with matplotlib
  - 9.2s with plotly
  - 7.8s with bokeh.